Isacco-B/node-express-project/README.md

 # Start2Impact NodeJs Project

-- A RESTful APIs platform to manage users, products and orders.
+- A Node.js RESTful API platform for managing users, products, and orders, featuring Swagger documentation and unit testing.
 - License: MIT

 Planty of Food (POF) is a company that aims to make plant-based food more accessible.